zhang950821/zhang950821.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mathematical science, University of Southampton, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Applied statistics, University of Southampton, 2019
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Applied statistics, Nanjing University of Posts and Telecommunications, 2018

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* August 2020- May 2022: system analyst
-  * Github University
+  * Bank of Communications
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users